cga-wm/advgis-delta/special_works/p2/README.md

 * inverse-distance weighted
 * ordinary kriging

-and answer the following questions
+and answer the following questions:

 * How does each method work?
 * What are the strengths and weaknesses of each method?